 Two Reasons Your Heat Pump Is Blowing Cold Air

-It’s an alarming problem, and depending on the cause, a common enough one.
+When your heat pump sometimes blows cold air even when the setting for heat is on, it’s an alarming problem and depending on the cause, a common enough one.
 There are two possible routes here, one of which many homeowners who are new to heat pump systems encounter.

 Possible Conclusion 1: It’s Not Blowing Cold Air